Kolomona/km-todo/ai/ProjectStatusBoard.md

 **Last Updated**: 2024-12-20
 **Next Review**: 2024-12-21

-### AIPM Notes on Issue #121
+### AIPM Notes on Issue #122

-#### Problem
+### Problem
-- Edit and delete actions are inconsistently available across project list views:
-  - **Todos (Project View):** No edit button/modal for todos in the project's Todos tab (users cannot edit todos from this view)
-  - **Members:** No edit option for project members (e.g., to change role/permissions)
-  - **Messages:** No edit or delete option for project messages
-- This leads to a fragmented and confusing user experience.

-#### Expected
-- All list views (todos, members, messages) should provide edit and delete actions where appropriate, consistent with the global Todos page and project edit modal.
+- The '+ Add Todo' button in the project detail page (Todos tab) does not work.
+Clicking the button does not open the modal or form to add a new todo.
+Users are unable to add todos directly from the project view.

+### Impact
-- Users should be able to edit todos, update member roles, and (optionally) edit/delete messages directly from the relevant project tabs.
+- High: Users cannot add todos to a project from the project view, disrupting workflow and project management.

+### Expected
+- Clicking '+ Add Todo' should open a modal or form to add a new todo, pre-filling the project context if needed.
+The new todo should appear in the list after submission.

-#### Action Required
+### Action Required
-- Frontend team to audit all project list views for missing CRUD actions
+- Frontend team to investigate and fix the button/modal logic in the project todos view.
-- Implement consistent edit/delete options for todos, members, and messages
+- Ensure the modal opens, the form submits, and the new todo appears in the list.
+- Add/verify tests for this workflow (see @TestingStrategy.md for examples).
-- Update @ProjectStatusBoard.md with progress and mark this issue resolved when complete
+- Update @ProjectStatusBoard.md and @FrontEndStatus.md after resolution.

 #### Resolution Summary
 - ✅ **Todos Tab**: Added edit/delete buttons with EditTodoModal and confirmation dialogs